radius-project/blog/scripts/blog-prompt.md

 - Explain the technical reasoning behind changes with concrete details
 - 800-1000 words of substantive, technical content
 - Professional, matter-of-fact tone
-- Focus on Technical depth over marketing fluff
+- Technical depth over marketing fluff
 - Make sure it matches the style and tone of previous blog posts

 Structure:
-- Brief introduction identifying the most significant features in the release and their relevance to developers and platform engineers
+- Brief introduction identifying the most significant features in the release
 - Detailed analysis of each major feature or change, including how the feature works under the hood.
 Specific API changes, new parameters, or configuration options introduced
-- Practical implementation examples with actual code/configuration
+- Examples with actual code/configuration
 - Breaking changes that developers need to be aware of, including Deprecated APIs or features and their replacements
 - Getting started with Radius and learn more section from previous blog posts for consistency

 Generate only the blog content (no frontmatter).
-Focus on analysis, not summary.
-Provide insights that experienced developers cannot get from just reading the release notes.